-Static Resource Allocation
+Static Resource Allocation in Functional Safety — IEC 61508

-What is it?
+What is static resource allocation?

-Static resource allocation is a software design technique in which all memory and resources are reserved at compile-time.
+Static resource allocation means all variables, objects, and buffers are allocated at compile-time.
 No dynamic variables or objects are created while the program runs.
-Because the memory layout is fixed, the compiler and static analysis tools can verify sizes and addresses, and the system avoids run-time effects such as fragmentation or allocation failure.
+Because the memory layout is fixed, the compiler and static analysis tools can verify sizes and addresses, and the system avoids runtime effects such as fragmentation or allocation failure.

 When to use

-• Safety functions must meet strict real-time deadlines and worst-case execution time analysis.
+• Safety functions must meet strict real-time deadlines and worst-case execution time analysis

-• The standard or safety case restricts dynamic allocation (e.g., IEC 61508-3 Tables A.2/B.1; Annex C.2.6.3).
+• The standard or safety case restricts dynamic allocation (e.g. IEC 61508-3 Tables A.2/B.1; Annex C.2.6.3)

-• Independent verification needs a static, auditable memory map and bounded resource usage.
+• Independent verification needs a static, auditable memory map and bounded resource usage

 Inputs